 My day starts at 5 am

 Some days, my work day will end sooner.
 When I tell people my bed is calling me at 8:30, I am not lying!
-Lol The comments I get are “How do you do it?” or “I could never do what you do!”.
+Lol The comments I get are, “How do you do it?” or “I could never do what you do!”.
 Honestly, some days are trying, but it comes with the job.
-But I always had a knack for getting kids to corporate and having a routine.
+But I always had a knack for getting kids to corporate and have a routine.

 A full-time job as a Daycare Owner/Provider